javabrewery/brew-chat/README.md

 # brew-chat
-A simple chat application for us to use.
+A simple chat application for us to use to learn to Android.